-Narendra DamAnodar Das Modi is an ambitious man.
+Narendra Damnodar Das Modi is an ambitious man.
 There is nothing wrong about being ambitious.
 One cannot reach anywhere unless one entertains an ambition to reach beyond it.
 An American who interviewed Modi in 2004 predicted that Modi was planning to be the Prime Minister of India.
 Those were the days when he was under fire by the rest of India, the Western media, most of Indian media and the intellectuals and secular-minded people everywhere.
 A year earlier, AB Vajpayee and the Prime Minister of India and the leader of Modi’s Hindutva Party, had considered kicking Modi out, but relented when he found himself alone.

 In 2005, just as Modi was getting ready to travel to New York to address the Indian diaspora.
 United States revoked his visa.
 Modi was the only person ever denied visa by the United States on an obscure law, Among those who recommended the banning of Modi from entering the US soil was “Prof. Dr. Shirin Tahir-Kheli, Pakistani-American political scientist and former State Department official who was born in India” George W. Bush signed the ban on Modi.

-Today Modi is received in the United States with much fanfare and gusto.
-He is meeting the corporate honchos of the world – many of them Indians, educated in ordinary and prestigious schools, Institutes of Technology engineering colleges and Institutions of Managements established and nurtured by previous governments.
+Ten years later, Prime Minister Modi was received in the United States with much fanfare and gusto.
+He met the corporate honchos of the world – many of them Indians, educated in ordinary and prestigious schools, Institutes of Technology engineering colleges and Institutions of Managements established and nurtured by previous governments.
 Modi, whose favourite subjects are the Vedas, Suryanamaskar and 500 Sanskrit axioms which he learnt in RSS discourses now basks in the sun of praise of these high-tech men and women.

 Much is made of Modi’s assertion that he was a tea-stall owner’s son and used to sell cups of tea to train travelers.
 If that be true, his growth as an individual, his alleged qualification of Master of Arts are commendable achievements.
 Gujarat University refused to answer a RTI (Right to Information) about the bonafides of his claim, but has listed him among the eminent men who were alumni of the University.
 He was not a great student in school, said a teacher of his , but had great talent for drama and theatrics.
 An early gift for rhetoric in debates was noted by teachers and students.
 That is one talent, apart from an ability to twist a seeming disadvantage to advantage has stood him in good stead through his political career.